 The Center for Environmental Therapeutics, a nonprofit research and education institution, is perhaps the leading authority on SAD and light therapy.
 While CET used to put out a widely circulated list of recommended light-therapy lamps, the organization has since discontinued the practice, instead focusing on one officially endorsed model: this one.
 Dr. Michael Terman, the president of CET and a professor at Columbia, worked directly with the manufacturer to build this to CET’s specifications.
 It has a large screen with adjustable height and tilt, and you get 10,000 lux at 14 inches.
 Another benefit is that if something goes wrong or if you have a question, you can call CET directly for help.
 Although it’s roughly double the price of both Carex lamps, if you want the closest thing to an “official” SAD lamp, this is your best bet.
 And we think the black spindly legs make this the best-looking of the bunch.

 All the stats for this model are the same as Northern Light Technology’s Boxelite-OS: 10,000 lux at 14 inches, same screen size, even same manufacturer.
-But there are two main differences: Firstly, the Boxelite screen is in “portrait mode” while the CET Boxelite-OS’s screen is in “landscape.”
+Hoffman mentions this lamp as another affordable option that meets the requirements she and other experts told us.
+There are two main differences between this and the above lamp: Firstly, the Boxelite screen is in “portrait mode” while the CET Boxelite-OS’s screen is in “landscape.”
 Secondly, the Boxelite does not shine from above as recommended by our experts for optimal benefits.
 If you can handle the portrait orientation and jury-rig the light to shine down, you might prefer this one’s lower profile and smaller footprint, along with the lower price.